Deep learning of phase transitions with minimal examples: Deep learning and the Ising model

 In Ref.~\cite{Bachtis:2020dmf} it was noted that since $P$ is a function of the configuration, it can be thought of as a thermodynamic observable and therefore can be reweighted~\cite{Ferrenberg:1988yz,Ferrenberg:1989ui}.
 When reweighting, one infers the average value of an observable $X$ at some $\beta'$ from the known value at a sufficiently nearby point $\beta$ through

 where $Z_\beta$ is the system's partition function at $\beta$.
-We found reweighting to be useful in our context to accurately estimate the location of the peak in the prediction susceptibility and use it to help estimate statistical and systematic uncertainties.
+We found reweighting to be useful in our context to accurately estimate the location of the peak in the prediction susceptibility and estimate systematic uncertainties.